petruisfan/cors-demo/README.md

 Minimal example of using CORS.

 Instructions for setting up demo using nginx:
 - copy files from nginx.conf in /etc/nginx/conf.d/ .
-Be carefull to modify _root_ to clone location of repository.
+Be careful to modify _root_ to clone location of repository.
 - add records in /etc/hosts for redirecting _cors-client.com_ and _cors-server.com_ to nginx ip.
 - install npm dependencies and run server:
 ``` bash